Teach your children to fish literally and figuratively-speaking.

 Teach your children to fish or is it better learned by simply watching you at work and play?
 I never realised that I was imbibing a love of tasty, good food.

 Baking fresh bread was the legacy that my nanny left behind, bless her.
-Four large sacks of wheat from a Winterton farmer are safely stored away from weevils (by freezing for several weeks), so for five rand a loaf we have daily the very best sourdough bread in the world; the taste is to die for.
+Four large sacks of wheat from a Winterton farmer are safely stored away from weevils (by freezing for several weeks), so for six rand a loaf we have daily the very best sourdough loaf in the world; the taste is to die for.

-Teach your children to fish.
+Teach your children to fish; and to bake.
 They will always have food and will bless you long after you have passed on to the next world.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!